Any (webshop)

 }

-Lastly, tracking must be added to keep Clerk’s AI up-to-date and personalize a visitor’s results during their session.
-Clerk tracking is setup in 4 steps:
+Tracking must be added to keep Clerk’s AI up-to-date and personalize a visitor’s results during their session.
+It requires 4 steps:

-1. Generating a session ID for each visitor
+1. Generate a session ID for each visitor.

-3. Logging a visitor’s clicks on products shown by Clerk
+3. Log a visitor’s clicks on products shown by Clerk.

-4. Logging each order made on the webshop
+4. Log each order made on the webshop.

-The session ID is also called the Visitor ID with Clerk.
-It is strictly required to log a user’s activity during a session on the webshop, including products clicked, searches made, and categories browsed.
-This activity is stored for each domain, and Clerk never shares it across stores.
+The session ID is also called the Visitor ID.
+It is required to log a user’s activity during a session on the webshop, including products they click, their searches, and categories they browse.

 For example, you could use PHP’s uniqid(), function to generate IDs that are unique for at least the current session.
-Once generated, this ID must be included in all calls to Clerk for tracking to work.
+Once generated, this ID must be included in all calls to Clerk.io’s API for tracking to work.

 <?php